 Surfside Beach in Brazoria County, Texas — The American South (West South Central)

 Location.
-28° 57.05′ N, 95° 17.165′ W. Marker is in Surfside Beach, Texas, in Brazoria County.
-Marker can be reached from the intersection of State Highway 332 and Bluewater Highway (County Road 257).
+Marker has been reported missing.
+It was located near 28° 57.062′ N, 95° 17.165′ W. Marker was in Surfside Beach, Texas, in Brazoria County.
+Marker could be reached from State Highway 332 0.1 miles from County Highway 257.
 Touch for map.
-Marker is located on an unnamed street 0.1 miles southeast of the intersection of SH 332, the Bluewater Highway, and Fort Velasco Drive.
-Marker is in this post office area: Freeport TX 77541, United States of America.
+Marker was in this post office area: Freeport TX 77541, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Old Velasco, CSA (here, next to this marker); Velasco (a few steps from this marker); Historical Jetties (a few steps from this marker); The Lively (approx. one mile away); Old Quintana (approx. 1.8 miles away); Freeport National Bank (approx. 3.7 miles away); Stringfellow Ranch (approx. 8.4 miles away); Battle of Jones Creek (approx. 11.4 miles away).
+At least 8 other markers Gulf Intracoastal Waterway (a few steps from this marker); Old Velasco, CSA (within shouting distance of this marker); Velasco (within shouting distance of this marker); Historical Jetties (within shouting distance of this marker); The Lively (approx. one mile away); Old Quintana (approx. 1.8 miles away); Quintana Cemetery (approx. 1.8 miles away); Freeport National Bank (approx. 3.7 miles away).
 Touch for a list and map of all markers in Surfside Beach.

 Regarding Sinking Site of the Blockade Runner "Acadia".
 This marker was located about 0.1 miles southeast of the intersection of State Highway 332 and the Bluewater Highway (also known as County Road 257 or Fort Velasco Drive).
 It was reported in the THC Atlas as being right next to several other markers (Velasco, Old Velasco CSA, Gulf Intracoastal Waterway), but it is not there as of May-2021, and has apparently been absent for some years.